UoT-Bootcamp/Employee-Dataset/README.md

 # Background

-In this assignment, we will design the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer try to write some SQL queries to get answers of some questions about the data.
+In this assignment, we will design the tables to hold data in the CSVs, import the CSVs into a SQL database, and write some SQL queries to get answers of some questions about the data.
 In other words, we will perform:

 * Data Engineering
 * Data Analysis

 # Data Analysis

+We will write SQL queries to get the below results:

 * List the following details of each employee: employee number, last name, first name, sex, and salary.
 * List first name, last name, and hire date for employees who were hired in 1986.